Lhasa Entry Requirements

 Prohibited Items

-- Narcotics and illegal drugs - strict penalties including the death penalty
+- Narcotics and illegal drugs, strict penalties under Chinese law

 Restricted Items